-Valente, who was expelled from school at the age of 15, called for a boost in vocational training to help disengaged pupils and said he plans to push for more workplace apprenticeships.
+Valente, who was expelled from school at 15, called for a boost in vocational training to help disengaged pupils and said he planned to push for more workplace apprenticeships.

-After winning Lord Sugar's backing for his business, he said: "Apprenticeships are going to be the backbone of this country, and off the back of this journey I'm going to make sure I go out and promote as much as possible how effective apprenticeships are."
+After winning Lord Sugar's backing for his business, the 26 year old said: "Apprenticeships are going to be the backbone of this country, and off the back of this journey I'm going to make sure I go out and promote as much as possible how effective apprenticeships are."

 Valente started out as an apprentice and went on to found his own plumbing business in Peterborough.

 He won Lord Sugar's £250,000 backing and a 50/50 business partnership after seeing off 17 other candidates on the BBC show.

 He said: "Maybe they could start earlier, and get kids into work sooner.
 I plan to start an apprenticeship programme within our business where we recruit employees from situations like from where I've come from."

 Valente was expelled after becoming "too disruptive" at school, which he admitted was "fair enough".

 He said: "If you're forcing 14, 15-year-old people to do a lesson that they're never going to learn and they constantly play up every single time - rather than keep pushing them into the same direction, why not find an alternative and see what else they can shine at?"

 Valente became the 11th winner of The Apprentice after Lord Sugar chose him as a business partner instead of finalist Vana Koutsomitis, who hoped to launch a dating app.